Last Updated on by Michael Brockbank

 Buy Me a Coffee Fees

-Buy Me a Coffee does not have a monthly fee tied to its platform.
+Buy Me a Coffee does not have a monthly fee tied to using its platform per se.
 However, there is a 5% fee tied to your donations.
 So, if someone gives you a $3 coffee, you’re charged $0.15.

-This is on top of fees from PayPal or Stripe.
+This is on top of fees from Stripe.
 However, you can choose not to pay for these yourself.
 In which case, the transaction fees are covered by your supporter.

 Ko-fi does not have transaction fees.
 It does, however, have a monthly Gold membership for $6.
 This unlocks all of the goodies that you can share and give to your supporters.